vbrh-immalle/faq/microsoft.md

 [![idiot](/assets/idiot.png)](https://youtu.be/e8M6S8EKbnU)

-This guy thinks acting like a crooked car salesman to peddle servers to executives is good decision.
+This guy thought acting like a crooked car salesman to peddle servers to executives was a good decision.
 You don't really need to know any more about him, but there is plenty.

+Microsoft is certainly headed in a better direction now, but they are literally a decade behind.

 We are not fans of those live in mediocrity chasing and copying those who are successful while denying them credit and screaming